Steven Kwan Preview, Player Props: Guardians vs. Twins

 Steven Kwan At The Plate

-- Kwan leads Cleveland in slugging percentage (.374) thanks to 40 extra-base hits.
+- Kwan leads Cleveland with a slugging percentage of .376, fueled by 40 extra-base hits.

+- Among the qualified hitters in baseball, his batting average ranks 47th, his on-base percentage ranks 55th, and he is 123rd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.